8 Advent Hymns and Their Corresponding Biblical Passages

 The First Noel

 The First Noel is about the shepherds that were keeping watch, saw the star, and went to visit the baby Jesus.
-The song has a couple of different scripture references, but the main idea behind the song comes from Luke 2:8-15.
+The song has a few different scripture references, but the main idea behind the song comes from Luke 2:8-15.

 That night there were shepherds staying in the fields nearby, guarding their flocks of sheep.
 Suddenly, an angel of the Lord appeared among them, and the radiance of the Lord’s glory surrounded them.
 They were terrified, but the angel reassured them.
 “Don’t be afraid!” he said.
 “I bring you good news that will bring great joy to all people.
 The Savior—yes, the Messiah, the Lord—has been born today in Bethlehem, the city of David!
 And you will recognize him by this sign: You will find a baby wrapped snugly in strips of cloth, lying in a manger.”
 Suddenly, the angel was joined by a vast host of others—the armies of heaven—praising God and saying, “Glory to God in highest heaven, and peace on earth to those with whom God is pleased.”
 When the angels had returned to heaven, the shepherds said to each other, “Let’s go to Bethlehem!
 Let’s see this thing that has happened, which the Lord has told us about.”